 Mastering the Purchasing Process: Everything You Need to Know

-Key Stages of the purchasing process
+Key stages of the purchasing process

 1. Identifying needs